Student Accounts: Perkins Loans

 To complete the Perkins Loan application procedure:

-- Review your Award Letter to make sure you have been awarded a Perkins loan
+· Review your Award Letter to make sure you have received a Perkins Loan award.

-- Complete a Federal Perkins Master Promissory Note (new borrowers only).
-ECSI (Educational Computer Systems, Inc.) will contact you with instructions on completing the promissory note
+- Complete a Federal Perkins Loan Master Promissory Note—ECSI (Educational Computer Systems, Inc.) will contact you with instructions on completing the promissory note.

 In some cases, Perkins loans may be forgivable after graduation.
 Please contact Wendy Delong at Student Accounts for more information.

 When you received your student loans, you signed a promissory note agreeing to make repayment according to the terms of the note.
 The note is a legally binding document, which obligates you to repay the loans.

 Official academic transcripts will be withheld for default on a Perkins loan.
 A single unofficial copy of the academic transcript will be provided in cases involving bankruptcy.
 Unofficial transcripts will be stamped with the words "UNOFFICIAL" and may note unpaid financial obligations to the University.

 Educational Computer Systems, Inc (ECSI) is the loan servicer for the University of Portland.
 You may check your loan status and manage your account information through ECSI on line .
 Login to “My Account” by using School Code S8.
 The University of Portland is the lender for your Federal Perkins Loan.
 ECSI will send you a monthly invoice statement.
 You will send your monthly payment directly to ECSI.
 Your payment is due the 15th of each month.
 You may also pay your loan each month through automatic withdrawal (ACH) from your bank account.
 If you fail to make a payment on time, you are considered delinquent and late fees will be assessed.

 It is your responsibility to contact ECSI with any name, address, or phone number changes.
 You can update this information on line at ECSI.